justinpewittmoore/justinpewittmoore/README.md

 - Supercharging output
 - Watch as folks discover their inner worth
 #### 3. A client is stuck
-- The production bug is a result of *my code*.
-I love this supercharged feeling.
+- You know the feeling of "The production bug is a result of *my code*." ? i crave working like this supercharged feeling without the prod bug!
-- I see the way out of the problem for the client :: It's **go** time.
-Sorry baby, I'm going to be working **late** on this one.
+- I see the way out of the problem for the client :: It's **go** time -- i'm going to be working **late** on this one.
 #### 4. No one else wants to do the grunt work / manual labor / annoying task
 - Put me in coach!
 Just **get it done**